huynguy-db/arcion-docs/content/docs/target-setup/databricks.md

     ```BASH
     vi conf/dst/databricks.yaml
     ```
+2. The configuration file has two parts:

+    - Parameters related to snapshot mode.
+    - Parameters related to realtime mode.

+    ### Parameters related to snapshot mode
-2. Make the necessary changes as follows:
+    For snapshot mode, make the necessary changes as follows:

       ```YAML
       snapshot:
         threads: 16 #Maximum number of threads Replicant should use for writing to the target

         #If bulk-load is used, Replicant will use the native bulk-loading capabilities of the target database
         bulk-load:
           enable: true
           type: FILE
           serialize: true|false #Set to true if you want the generated files to be applied in serial/parallel fashion
+      ```
+    There are some additional parameters available that you can use in snapshot mode:

+    ```YAML
+    snapshot:
+      enable-optimize-write: true
+      enable-auto-compact:  true
+      enable-unmanaged-delta-table: false
+      unmanaged-delta-table-location:
+      init-sk: false
+      per-table-config:
+        init-sk: false
+        shard-key:
+        enable-optimize-write: true
+        enable-auto-compact: true
+        enable-unmanaged-delta-table: false
+        unmanaged-delta-table-location:
+    ```
+    These parameters are specific to Databricks as destination.
+More details about these parameters are as follows:
+    - `enable-optimize-write`: Databricks dynamically optimizes Apache Spark partition sizes based on the actual data, and attempts to write out 128 MB files for each table partition.
+This is an approximate size and can vary depending on dataset characteristics.

+      *Default: By default, this parameter is set to `true`*.
+    - `enable-auto-compact`: After an individual write, Databricks checks if files can be compacted further.
+If so, it runs an `OPTIMIZE` job to further compact files for partitions that have the most number of small files.
+The job is run with 128 MB file sizes instead of the 1 GB file size used in the standard `OPTIMIZE`.

+      *Default: By default, this parameter is set to `true`*.
+    - `enable-unmanaged-delta-table`: An unmanaged table is a Spark SQL table for which Spark manages only the metadata.
+The data is stored in the path provided by the user.
+So when you perform `DROP TABLE <example-table>`, Spark removes only the metadata and not the data itself.
+The data is still present in the path you provided.

+      *Default: By default, this parameter is set to `false`*.
+    - `unmanaged-delta-table-location`: The path where data for the unmanaged table is to be stored.
+It can be a Databricks DBFS path (for example `FileStore/tables`), or an S3 path (for example, `s3://replicate-stage/unmanaged-table-data`) where the S3 bucket is accessible to Databricks.
+    - `init-sk`: Partition-key on the source table is represented as a shard-key by replicant.
+By default the target table does not include this sharding information.
+If `init-sk` is true we add the shard-key/partition key to target table create SQL.
+Shard-key replication is disabled by default because DML replication with partitioned tables in Databricks is very slow if the partition key has a high distinct count.

+      *Default: By default, this parameter is set to `false`*.
+    - `per-table-config`: This configuration allows you to specify various properties for target tables on a per table basis.
+      - `init-sk`: Partition-key on the source table is represented as a shard-key by replicant.
+By default, the target table does not include this sharding information.
+If `init-sk` is true we add the shard-key/partition key to target table create SQL.
+Shard-key replication is disabled by default because DML replication with partitioned tables in\ databricks is very slow if the partition key has a high distinct count.

+        *Default: By default, this parameter is set to `false`*.
+      - `shard-key`: Shard key to be used for partitioning the target table.
+      - `enable-optimize-write`: Databricks dynamically optimizes Apache Spark partition sizes based on the actual data, and attempts to write out 128 MB files for each table partition.
+This is an approximate size and can vary depending on dataset characteristics.

+        *Default: By default, this parameter is set to `true`*.
+      - `enable-auto-compact`: After an individual write, Databricks checks if files can be compacted further.
+If so, it runs an `OPTIMIZE` job to further compact files for partitions that have the most number of small files.
+The job is run with 128 MB file sizes instead of the 1 GB file size used in the standard `OPTIMIZE`.

+        *Default: By default, this parameter is set to `true`*.
+      - `enable-unmanaged-delta-table`: An unmanaged table is a Spark SQL table for which Spark manages only the metadata.
+The data is stored in the path provided by the user.
+So when you perform `DROP TABLE <example-table>`, Spark removes only the metadata and not the data itself.
+The data is still present in the path you provided.

+        *Default: By default, this parameter is set to `false`*.

+      - `unmanaged-delta-table-location`: The path where data for the unmanaged table is to be stored.
+It can be a Databricks DBFS path (for example `FileStore/tables`), or an S3 path (for example, `s3://replicate-stage/unmanaged-table-data`) where the S3 bucket is accessible to Databricks.

+    ### Parameters related to realtime mode
+    If you want to operate in realtime mode, you can use the `realtime` section to specify your configuration.
+For example:

+    ```YAML
     realtime:
       threads: 4 #Maximum number of threads Replicant should use for writing to the target
     ```
-For a detailed explanation of configuration parameters in the applier file, read: [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference")
+For a detailed explanation of configuration parameters in the applier file, read [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference").